Pusat Sains Negara: History

 The center is equipped with an Integrated Management System (IBMS) and has a two-level exhibition gallery space with an area of 6,717.6 square meters.
 In the center, there is a multimedia library, a science lab, three workshops, two auditorium and a multipurpose hall.
 The area surrounding the National Science Center's educational landscape theme and the main feature is an ecological landscape, herb garden and children's playground.
 The exhibits are available at the National Science Centre landscape focused on the physical and biological sciences as well as exhibits complement the gallery exhibition?

 Simultaneously with the construction of the building, an interactive science exhibits were designed by local and foreign experts.
 Fabrication works for Level 1 exhibits began in August 1994 and was completed in May 1995.
 Next, fabrication work exhibits Level 2 is starting in October 1995 and was completed in September 1996.
 To ensure that the exhibits are always in line with the advancement of Science and Technology, the Centre is planning to upgrade the existing exhibits a continuous basis to get the traffic going.
 After a decade in operation, while the Science Center was officially closed on 15 April 1996.
 Now, National Science Center has many additional exhibition houses a wide variety of materials for visitors viewing.
+The building was closed from 1 March to 30 September due to construction reasons.
+It was then opened at 1 October 2025 after renovations.